melbourne-lab/evo_rescue_ndd_erosion/notes/random_notes_thoughts.md

 A question.
 Thinking about how to incorporate bottlenecks into simulated populations.
 Perhaps this question has a trivial answer, or thinking about it here will inspire me.
 If we incorporate a poulation from an old environment into a new environment, does the phenotype from the old environment necessarily cary over?
 Or will there be a new trait value, determined in part with noise from the new environment?

+### Density dependence as a variable

+(Nov.
+18)

+It's worth mentioning in the discussion that the strength of density dependence (alpha) is itself a variable.
+Increasing the resource or habitat availability will reduce the strength of density dependence and avert some of its negative consequences for rescue.
+Also as Mike K. suggested, perhaps the strength of density dependence can be thought of as a heritable trait, itself subject to evolution.